Posts

 Image

-The power and wisdom of God are revealed in the proclamation of the Messiah who was crucified by the Roman Empire .
+The power and wisdom of God are revealed in the proclamation of the Messiah, who was crucified by the World Empire.
 Jesus of Nazareth performed miracles, exorcised demons, and taught with great authority, and for a time, he attracted large crowds.
 Nevertheless, his contemporaries failed to recognize who he was despite his displays of supernatural power.
-Only the Roman centurion on duty at Golgotha perceived that he was the “ Son of God ” when Christ breathed his last.
+Only the Roman centurion on duty at Golgotha perceived that the Nazarene was “ the Son of God ” when he breathed his last.

 Image

-In the three synoptic gospels, the term “ Son of Man ” is the self-designation found most often on the lips of Jesus.
+The figure of the Son of Man in the Book of Daniel is the source of Christ’s self-designation, the Son of Man .
+The term “ Son of Man ” is the self-designation found most often on the lips of Jesus.
 It is derived from Daniel’s vision of the one “ like a Son of Man ” who received the “ dominion and kingdom ” from the “ Ancient of Days .”
-According to Jesus, “ All the tribes of the Earth ” will mourn when “ they see the Son of man coming on the clouds of Heaven .”
+All the tribes of the Earth will mourn when “ they see the Son of man coming on the clouds of Heaven .”

 Ransom for Many